Henry00IS/DynamicLighting/README.md

 ![Showcasing Dynamic Lighting in Unity with a classic Unreal map the Vortex Rikers](https://raw.githubusercontent.com/wiki/Henry00IS/DynamicLighting/images/home/demo-vortex2-unity.gif)

-This system allows you to have an almost unlimited number of light sources in your scene, all with ray traced shadows.
-Unlike light baking techniques, where you can't change any light source, or shadow mapping, where performance drops off after 4 lights or so, this technique allows real-time adjustments to all lights, such as flickering and changing colours, or even water refraction, among many other effects.
-This requires using relatively simple custom shaders, including Metallic PBR, which is almost identical to Unity's Standard shader, to work.
-It doesn't rely on Unity's custom render pipelines, it's just the good old built-in render pipeline.
+This lighting technique precomputes unique shadows for each light source, allowing dynamic adjustments such as color changes, flickering, or even water refraction.
+This level of realtime customization is not possible with Unity's baked lighting alone.
+It utilizes straightforward custom shaders similar to Unity's Standard shader and is compatible with the built-in render pipeline.

+To raytrace the scene, meshes with shadows must be marked as static and must have a mesh collider.

 | High Quality Shadows | Volumetric Fog |
 :---: | :---: